 7. The MCData server sends the MCData group FD upgrade response to the MCData user 1 to confirm the upgrade request.

-NOTE 5: Step 7 can occur at any time following step 3, and prior to step 8 depending on the conditions to proceed with the call.
+NOTE 5: Step 7 can occur at any time following step 3, depending on the conditions to proceed with the call.

 MCData client 1, MCData client 2 and MCData client 3 continue with the MCData group FD communication, which has been transformed into an MCData emergency group FD communication.